Skip to content

 An endoscopy provides clarity and often marks the first step towards an effective therapy.

-Furthermore, colonoscopy serves as an efficient preventive examination for the prevention of colorectal cancer.
+In addition, colonoscopy serves as an effective screening test for the prevention of colorectal cancer.

 Modern endoscopy with personal care